Campus Improvement Plan

 2022-23: Reading: 68% (approaches), 42% (meets), 16% (masters); Math: 74% (approaches), 41% (meets), 13% (masters) Baseline Year

-Strategy 1: Execute the PLC Process with fidelity in all STAAR tested core content areas (including electives).
+Strategy 1: Continue to execute the PLC process with fidelity in all STAAR tested core content areas.

 Strategy's Expected Result/Impact: Increased student achievement in all content areas as measured by STAAR in each performance level.